VenturaNotes/Knowledge/Computer Science/Data Structures/Donald R. Sheehy/(Home Page) A First Course on Data Structures in Python.md

 - ![[Pasted image 20230117162442.png]]
 - “Keys can be different types, but they must be immutable types such as atomic types, tuples, or strings.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=19&annotation=7D3WIUI2))
 - “Dictionaries are also known as [[maps]], <mark style="background: #FFF3A3A6;">mappings</mark>, or [[Hash Table|hash tables]].” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=19&annotation=VYPDESP2))
-- “A dictionary doesn’t have a fixed order.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=19&annotation=QNMTQWBJ))
+- “A dictionary doesn't have a fixed order.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=19&annotation=QNMTQWBJ))
-- “If you assign to a key that’s not in the dictionary, it simply creates a new item.
-If you try to access a key that’s not in the dictionary, you will get a KeyError.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=19&annotation=ZYINV2HJ))
+- “If you assign to a key that's not in the dictionary, it simply creates a new item.
+If you try to access a key that's not in the dictionary, you will get a KeyError.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=19&annotation=ZYINV2HJ))
 - nonsequential collection
 #### (2.4.5) Sets (set)
 - “They are collections of objects without duplicates.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=19&annotation=TRA7U43L))